coolfiresolutions/auto-plugin-core/README.md

 Defaults to `New Release(s):`.

 Prefix to be used before the version(s) in the session name.
-The new version(s) will be appended to the title. (i.e "New Release v1.0.0")
+The new version(s) will be prepended to the title. (i.e "New Release v1.0.0")

 ```jsonc
 {